CMASCenter/Spatial-Allocator/docs/User_Manual/SA_ch03_vector.md

 -   `OUTPUT_FILE_PREFIX` - output name prefix including directory.
 The output files will be named by appending \_a.ncf, \_b.ncf, and \_tot.ncf to OUTPUT_FILE_PREFIX.
 The program will not overwrite existing output files if the new output files a for a different grid.

 The script convert_beld3.csh runs the beld3smk program for a small test domain; the script convert_beld4.csh runs the beld4smk program for the same test domain.
 This script can easily be modified for any given modeling grid by changing the OUTPUT_GRID_NAME and the OUTPUT_FILE_PREFIX and ensuring that the desired grid is described in the GRIDDESC file.

+The SA release package includes the full set of North American BELD3 and BELD4 tiles.
+The SA data can be downloaded from the [CMAS Center](http://www.cmascenter.org/sa-tools).

 -----
 <a id="comp"><a/>